In this tutorial, I will be discussing how you can list all databases, users, and collections in the mongo shell in easy ways.

 show databases

-This will now list all databases you created.
+These commands will list all the MongoDB databases you have created.
 You can even see the default test, admin, config, and local databases listed here.

 db.adminCommand( { listDatabases: 1 , nameOnly : true} )

-There are many times you want to list all collections in the mongo shell and maybe navigate between them.
+There are many times you want to list all collections in the Mongo shell and maybe navigate between them for testing.
 Software and application development involve lots and lots of testing.
 You simply cannot write code and forget it.
 Most of the development involves testing.

 While listing all collections is not just a part of testing, it is also done for reasons such as dummy databases, etc.

-There are 4 different ways to list all collections in the mongo shell that I will demonstrate here.
+There are multiple different ways to list all collections in the Mongo shell that we will be demonstrating.
 All have different purposes.
-To let you have a clear understanding, I will start with the simpler method and then proceed towards the detailed one.
+To let you have a clear understanding, let’s start with a simpler method and then proceed towards the detailed one.

-- Start your MongoDB server to automatically open your mongo shell.
-If your mongo shell does not open automatically, you can run the mongo.exe file in your system.
+Start your MongoDB server to automatically open your Mongo shell.
+If your shell does not open automatically, you can run the mongo.exe file in your system.
+Then navigate into any current database.

 show collections

-Repeat steps 1 and 2 from the previous method and pass this command:
+Repeat steps 1 and 2 from the previous method and execute the below command:

 show tables

-This method to list all collections will also output other details on the listed collections.
-Pass the command below to start:
+This method to list all collections will also output other details of the listed collections.

 db.runCommand( { listCollections: 1.0, authorizedCollections: true, nameOnly: true } )